geocolumbus/playingcards/README.md

 # A deck of cards.

-Building out a card came framework.
+Building out a card game framework.
 Working it from a strict TDD approach as an exercise.